-- Bill Hicks is noted as “inspiration” for the album in the liner notes
+- The comedian Bill Hicks is noted as “inspiration” for the album in the liner notes.

-- The title of the album Aenima comes from a combination of the words ‘Enema’ (removing waste from your intestine by means of a tube) and ‘Anima’ (a concept in Jungian psychology which stands for a man’s inner feminine personality).
+- The title of the album Aenima comes from a combination of the words ‘enema’ (removing waste from your intestine by means on a tube) and ‘Anima’ (a concept in Jungian psychology which stands for a man’s inner feminine personality).

 - The band dedicated the album to comedian Bill Hicks, who in the inner sleeve of the album is described as “Another Dead Hero”.

 - The song “Die Eier Von Satan” which translates as “The Balls of Satan”, the name of a German dessert.
 The lyrics in the song are descriptions of the recipe.